Study type

 Outcomes

-First-time cardiovascular events (composite of hospitalization for myocardial infarction, cardiomyopathy, left-ventricular hypertrophy, hospitalization for stroke, ventricular arrhythmia, sudden cardiac death or all other causes of cardiovascular death of interest), First-time psychiatric events of interest (composite of psychotic or manic symptoms, suicidal ideation or behaviour, aggressive and hostile behaviour, anxiety or agitation or tension, depressive symptoms, motor or verbal tics)
+First-time cardiovascular events (composite of hospitalization for myocardial infarction, cardiomyopathy, left-ventricular hypertrophy, hospitalization for stroke, ventricular arrhythmia, sudden cardiac death or all other causes of cardiovascular death of interest), first-time psychiatric events of interest (composite of psychotic or manic symptoms, suicidal ideation or behaviour, aggressive and hostile behaviour, anxiety or agitation or tension, depressive symptoms, motor or verbal tics)

 Data analysis plan